The Principal Madrid

 Choose from rooms and suites, all featuring decor styled by a New York design firm.
-Wood floors, iron light fixtures, and colorful art offer a sense of playful sophistication.
+Wood floors, iron light fixtures, and colorful art offer a sense of playful sophistication—perfectly suiting the hotel's history.
 Grab a suite if you'd like to add a seating area, desk, free-standing bathtub, or private terrace with an outdoor plunge pool.
-If you're looking for extra space, the hotel's royal suite is the largest hotel room available in the entirety of Madrid's historic city center!
+If you're looking for extra space, the hotel's royal suite is the largest hotel room available in the entirety of Madrid's historic city center.

 The hotel describes itself as "hidden in Madrid," and we agree.
 Tucked away on a quiet side street of the romantic (and very historic) Literary Quarter, you get a central location without all the noise.
 This neighborhood is pedestrian-friendly and ideal for a tapear (tapas walk), as the Literary Quarter is lined with traditional taverns.
 You can also walk to many of the city's sites, including El Retiro Park and the Prado Museum, plus Puerta del Sol, Plaza Mayor, and the Royal Palace.
 Learn more